AltoliSon/E-learning-course/Modul 1.md

-# what is Data Analytics?
+# What is Data Analytics?
 ## Learning objectives
 - Explain the different components of a modern data ecosystem.
 - Describe and differentiate between the role different data professionals play in a modern data ecosystem.